Tagore sculpture controversy: Reactions

-Syed Anwar Hossain compared the situation with Pakistan and said, "Rabindranath is the only poet, who is universal.
+Syed Anwar Husain compared the situation with Pakistan and said, "Rabindranath is the only poet, who is universal.
 He spoke for all the people of the world.
 If the sculpture of Rabindranath is removed from the university of Dhaka, then I am bound to say - Bangladesh has returned to the Pakistani era.
 I am very angry.
 Hearing the news.
 None of the promises of Bangladesh's liberation war are left now.
 The removal of the sculpture of Rabindranath is proof of this.
 This has been done with the consent of the university authority."

 Mum Rahman said that she is against erecting a sculpture at someone's place without taking permission.
 But, according to her, the current situation of Bangladesh has been reflected in this incident.
 Disagreeing with the proctor's reply, Raju Alauddin questioned that since the university was a place of protest, there was no question of seeking permission from the authority to erect the sculpture for the purpose of a just protest.
 However he thinks that Tagore haters may be responsible for this incident.
 Hamiduzzaman Khan thinks that instead of removing the sculpture, the authority could discuss with students.

 According to journalist Farooq Wasif, the sculpture did not succeed as a language of protest, because Rabindranath Tagore as a symbol of protest is inconsistent in this era.
 According to Mahbub Morshed, the sculpture contained a message for Rabindra devotees and there is a significance behind the sculptures' disappearance.